 What Does It Mean To Have a Clean Driving Record?

-If you got a speeding ticket four years ago, then do you have a clean driving record today?
+If you got a speeding ticket four years ago, or a DUI 10 years ago, do you have a clean driving record today?
 If you totaled a car in high school 20 years ago do you have a clean driving record?

 Technically, a clean driving record is any driving record with no accidents, moving violations, or points.

 However, insurance companies, employers, and government agencies have different definitions for a clean driving record.

 Some insurers, for example, will give you a clean driving record discount if you have no incidents within the past three to five years, for example.

 Other insurers will overlook minor violations.
 If you received a minor speeding ticket last week but have an otherwise clean record for the past 15 years, for example, then you might still have a clean driving record.

 In this article, we’re explaining what you need to know about having a clean driving record.